mpg/p256-m/README.md

 allow either valgrind or MemSan to check that no branch or memory access depends on it (even indirectly).
 Macros are defined for this purpose near the top of the file.

+**Tested platforms.**

+There are 4 versions of the internal function `u32_muladd64`: two assembly versions, for Cortex-M/A cores with or without the DSP extension, and two pure-C versions, depending on whether `MUL64_IS_CONSTANT_TIME`.

+Tests are run on the following platforms:

+- `make` on x64 tests the pure-C version without `MUL64_IS_CONSTANT_TIME` (with Clang).
+- `./consttime.sh` on x64 tests both pure-C versions (with Clang).
+- `make` on Arm v7-A (Raspberry Pi 2) tests the Arm-DSP assembly version (with Clang).
+- `on-target-*box` on boards based on Cortex-M0 and M4 cores test both
+  assembly versions (with GCC).

+In addition:

+- `sizes.sh` builds the code for three Arm cores with GCC and Clang.
+- `deps.sh` checks for external dependencies with GCC.

 ## Notes about other curves